schuhwerk/php-error-log-viewer/readme.md

 A single-file GUI for your php log files which groups similar errors.
 Written in PHP and Vue.js.

  - Reads the specified log file and automatically shows you new errors when they appear.
- - Groups errors with similar text
+ - Groups errors with similar text (this is far from perfect and just works with )
  - Can be configured so clicking on an error will directly bring you to vscode.

 ## Disclamer
  - This contains code for deleting your log-file.
- - Might be heavy for you server for large log files.
+ - Might be heavy for you server for large log files (regexp-parsing).
  - It is meant for development-environments.
+ - Created for log-files in the format ``[31-Mar-2021 14:25:56 UTC] PHP Notice: ...``
+ - There is still room for improvement (especially where the log-file is parsed)

 ## Getting Started